eficode/devStack/README.md

 ## Using DevStack in your project

-A note on versions, DevStack is cross-compiled for both Groovy 3 and 2.5, these editions are also available in a standalone edition with shaded dependencies.
+A note on versions, DevStack is available in two version a "normal" one and a standalone edition with shaded dependencies.

 The standalone edition should alleviate dependency issues but is also larger

 Examples:
- * com.eficode:devstack:2.0.0-SNAPSHOT-groovy-2.5
+ * com.eficode:devstack:2.3.9-SNAPSHOT
-   * DevStack version 2.0.0, compiled for groovy 2.5
+   * DevStack version 2.3.9-SNAPSHOT
- * devstack:2.0.0-SNAPSHOT-groovy-3.0:jar:standalone
+ * com.eficode:devstack-standalone:2.3.9-SNAPSHOT
-   * DevStack version 2.0.0, compiled for groovy 3, standalone edition.
+   * DevStack version 2.3.9-SNAPSHOT, standalone edition.

 To find the latest version, check the "packages" branch: https://github.com/eficode/devStack/tree/packages/repository/com/eficode/devstack